-Associated with this is the issue of infant and child mortality, (70 out of 1000 dying in the first year and 98 before vide years) and low birth weight (22% UW at birth ands 47% EJW at below 3 years) most mortality occurs from diarrhoea and the stagnation in IMR in the last few year is bound to have a negative effect on population stabilization goals.
-A recent review of the Ninth plan indicated that even with accelerated efforts we may reach at best IMR/50 by 3002, but more like IMR/56. since the easier part of the problem is taking child mortality is over every pomt gain hereafter will deal with districts at greater risk and needing better organizational efficiencies in immunization.
-At the same time, more streamlined RCH services are getting established as part of public systems and through private partnerships Therefore there is every reason to hope that the NPP 2000 target of 30 per thousand live births by 2010 will be met barring a few pockets of inaccessible and resource lean areas with stubborn persistence of poverty and dominantly composed of weaker sections (e g in part of Orissa as seen from NFHS II).

-As regards childhood diarrhoea, deaths are totally preventable simple community action and public education by targeting children of low birth weights and detecting early those children at risk from malnutrition through proper low cost screening procedure, the present arrangement has got too burdened with attempting total population coverage getting all children weighed even once in three months and making ANMs depots for ORS and for simple drugs for fever and motivating the community to take pride in healthy children are the lessons of the success of the Tamil Nadu Nutrition Project, If this is done there is a reasonable chance of two thirds decline in moderate malnutrition and abolition of serious grades completely by 2015.
-The success can be built upon till 2025 for reaching levels comparable to China.

-Concentration on preventive measures of maternal and child health and in particular improved nutrition services will be particularly useful because it will help that generation to have a head start in good health who are going to be a part of the demographic bonus.
-The bonus is a young adult bulge of about 340 million (with not less than 250 million from rural population and about 100 million born in this century).
-The bonus will appear in a sequence with South Indian States completing the transition before North Indian States spread it over the next three decades- To ensure best results aL this stage the present nutritional services must be converted into targeted (and entitled) benefits of children to help in their growth and not remain as welfare measure.
-Using the infrastructures fully and with community participation and extensive social mobilization many tasks in nutrition are feasible and can be in position to make impact by 2010.
+- 44. Associated with this is the issue of infant and child mortality, (70 out of 1000 dying in the first year and 98 before five years)and low birth weight (22.5% UW at birth ands 47% UW at below 3 years) Most mortality occurs from diarrhoea and the stagnation in IMR in the last few years is bound to have a negative effect on population stabilization goals.
+A recent review of the Ninth plan indicated that even with accelerated efforts we may reach at best IMR/50 by 2002, but more likely IMR/56.
+Since the easier part of the problem in taking child mortality is over every point gain hereafter will deal with districts at greater risk and needing better organizational efficiencies in immunization.
+At the same time, more streamlined RCH services are getting established as part of public systems and through private partnerships.
+Therefore there is every reason to hope that the NPP 2000 target of 30 per thousand live births by 2010 will be met barring a few pockets of inaccessible and resource lean areas with stubborn persistence of poverty and dominantly composed of weaker sections (eg in parts of Orissa as seen from NFHS II) - As regards childhood diarrhoea, deaths are totally preventable by simple community action and public education by targeting children of low birth weight and detecting early those children at risk from malnutrition through a proper low cost screening procedure The present arrangement has got too burdened with attempting total population coverage Getting all children weighed even once in three months and making ANMs depots for ORS and for simple drugs for fever and motivating the community to take pride in healthy children are the lessons of the success of the Tamil Nadu Nutrition project.
+If this is done there is a reasonable chance of two thirds decline in moderate malnutrition and abolition of serious grades completely by 2015.
+The success can be built upon till 2025 for reaching levels comparable to China. - 46.
+Concentration on preventive measures of maternal and child health and in particular improved nutrition services will be particularly useful because it will help that generation to have a head start in good health who are going to be a part of the demographic bonus .The bonus is a young adult bulge of about 340 million (with not less than 250 million from rural population and about 100 million born in this century) The bonus will appear in a sequence with South Indian States completing the transition before North Indian States spread it over the next three decades To ensure best results at this stage the present nutritional services must be converted into targeted (and entitled) benefits of children to help in their growth and not remain as welfare measure.
+Using the infrastructures fully and with community participation and extensive social mobilisation many tasks in nutrition are feasible and can be in position to make impact by 2010.